Parity violation in gravitational waves and observational bounds from third-generation detectors: Parity violation in the gravitational wave propagation

 \subsection{Waveform modifications}

 To perform a comparison with GW measurements, we shall work out the parity-violating modifications in the standard $+/\times$ basis.
-Specifically, from the circular polarizations modes, one can define the linear modes
+Specifically, from the circular polarization modes, one can define the linear modes

 Thus, expanding Eq.~\eqref{eq:h_modified} at the first order gives

 For a given detector, the measured GW response function may be written as

 where the beam functions $F_{+,\times}$ depend on the polarization angle and location of the GW source in the sky \cite{Sathyaprakash:2009xs}.
 In the PN approximation, we can write the GR polarization modes in the case of quasi-circular and non-precessing binaries as \cite{Damour:2004bz}